 - Developing reflective practice for teachers in the induction year to build on their experiences in school.

-- Postgraduate Certificate in Teacher leadership and learning for early careers teachers and teachers seeking to develop their teaching and leadership skills.
+- PgCert Teacher Leadership & Learning for early careers teachers and teachers seeking to develop their teaching and leadership skills.

-- Postgraduate Certificate in Middle leadership and management for aspiring and serving middle leaders to build skills in middle leadership.
+- PgCert Middle Leadership & Management in Schools for aspiring and serving middle leaders to build skills in middle leadership.

 Optional courses selected from one of the following areas of study: